twop/twop/README.md

 I'm Simon, currently building [Shelv](https://shelv.app): Hackable, Local, AI-enabled notes.
 It is source available [here](https://github.com/twop/shelv).

-There are a few ideas behind it:
- - Either tools are too barebones or are too flexible and complex (I'm looking at you Obsidian), My thesis is that the alternative to both is **hackable**.
-- When Notion did not open up on the plane, I realized that I'm *renting my data*.
-So I want **data ownership** with *cloud utility*.
-- I have somewhat mixed feelings about LLMs, but I do like these use cases in Shelv:
-	* Asking the assistant "What are my current keybindings?" -> **discovery**
-	* Or "Add a shortcut that outputs the current date in yyyy/mm/dd" -> **automating bespoke one-off UI**

 ## About me
 I have been fascinated with software since I was a kid, as it usually happens, it started with a game: Baldur's Gate.
 But what happens less frequently is I became a game developer and worked on two big titles for 7 years.